 sudo systemctl restart apache2

 Memcached is a great solution for memory caching, in either a Windows or Linux environment.
 Especially when querying heavy loads of data, or data that typically doesn't change often.

-Now that everything is setup in your environment, head on over to the next article to leverage its power with PHP.
+Now that everything is setup in your environment, head on over to the next article to leverage the power of Memcached with PHP.